Carl's Railway: Period after the Second World War

 Carl's line was not damaged in the Second World War.
 In the spring of 1946, daily services consisted of only one pair of passenger-only trains and on weekdays an additional pair of mixed passenger and goods trains, which did not stop in Stammen.
 These two pairs of trains did not travel every day.
 From the 1949 summer timetable, there were six pairs of trains on weekdays and five on Sundays and public holidays.
 Some trains again ran to and from Kassel.

 In the 1950s, Carl's line had up to nine trains running in each direction.
 The running time was reduced to less than 30 minutes and many trains ran through to and from Kassel.

-Around 1950, the extension of the Carl's Railway to connect with the Northeim–Ottbergen–Altenbeken line was again discussed; this would have required the construction of an approximately 530 metre-long tunnel.
+Around 1950, the extension of the Carl's Railway to connect with the Northeim–Ottbergen–Altenbeken line was again discussed; this would have required the construction of an approximately 530 m tunnel.
 The unfavourable topographical conditions in Karlshafen created difficulties, however, and it was decided to cater for the north–south long-distance freight traffic on the Warburg–Altenbeken route by construction a bypass curve at Altenbeken station to the Hamm–Warburg line.

 With the dieselisation of lines, passenger operations were generally carried out using diesel railbuses.
 At times, class V 36 diesel shunting locomotive hauled passenger trains.

 From 1963 rollingstock used included class 86 locomotives, class ETA 150 accumulators railcars with control cars, single-engine rail buses of class VT 95 with control cars and diesel railcars of class VT 60 with control cars.

 Freight on the Carl's Railway at this time was limited and was handled by a class Köf II shunting locomotive to/from Hümme station.
-The permissible load between Hümme and Trendelburg was 200 tonnes, on the remaining section of the line it was only 100 tonnes.
+The permissible load between Hümme and Trendelburg was 200 t, on the remaining section of the line it was only 100 t.
 Railway sidings existed in Karlshafen (Weserhafen), in Wülmersen (estate) and Trendelburg (sand quarries).